Sun Belt to forge ahead with football season; Appalachian State has two open dates to fill

 According to Kara Richey of KFIN radio in Jonesboro, Ark., that resulted in a loss of $11.1 million for Sun Belt schools in guarantee games.
 UL-Monroe, who was set to play Arkansas and Georgia this season, took a bulk of the hit: The WarHawks were set to make $3.2 million from those two games.

-The Sun Belt also said its conference title game, which pits the winners of the East and West divisions, will still be held on Dec.
+The Sun Belt also said its conference title game will still be held on Dec.
 5, but that could be adjusted if necessary.

 App State has hosted and won both installments of that championship matchup, which debuted during the 2018 season.